Frequently Asked Questions:

 For example,

 Neither representatives of the Hermann Park Conservancy nor members of the public were allowed to speak, and could only submit written questions; Harris Health selected the questions to be answered.
-Commissioner Ramsey’s and Garcia’s events followed the same format; residents could not speak.

-- Since initiating this project, Harris Health did not communicate effectively with the Hermann Park Conservancy, the parks’ stewards since 1992.
+Since initiating this project, Harris Health did not communicate effectively with the Hermann Park Conservancy, the parks’ stewards since 1992.

 Recognizing this issue, in October 2025 the Harris County Commissioners Court directed Harris Health to meet with Hermann Park Conservancy Board at least twice before Jan.
 20, 2026.

-- Harris Health consistently denies that its bond book and other voter education materlals were misleading about the Ben Taub project.
+Harris Health consistently denies that its bond book and other voter education materlals were misleading about the Ben Taub project.

 County residents deserve clear, timely, and accurate information about this important project.